I, like many people, had high hopes for 2020. And we all know how THAT turned out. ☺️

 What’s great about this step is that any savings you discover can go straight towards that trip you have your eye on!

-Finally, before you go, if you wanted more ideas of things to do before the end of the year that’ll set you up for 2021, here are a few additional suggestions:
+Finally, before you go, if you wanted more ideas of steps to take to help set you up for the rest of the year, here are a few additional suggestions:

 - Rebalance your portfolios– The market’s behavior may have put your allocations a bit out of whack.
 If you haven’t rebalanced it to your target allocations, take the time to do so now.
 While you’re at it, harvest any losses you may have for additional savings.